asyncapi/website/pages/blog/websocket-part2.md

 The simplest example is the message **ping** that triggers a **pong** reply.
 The current AsyncAPI limitation is that you cannot specify that once the user sends (publish) message **ping**, the **pong** message is received in a reply.
 Look at this [thread](https://github.com/asyncapi/spec/issues/94) to participate in an ongoing discussion about request/reply pattern support in AsyncAPI.

-For **docs-only** path from section [Choosing the right path to Rome](#choosing-the-right-path-to-rome), I would be lazy and just put such info in the description of both messages.
+For **docs-only** road from section [Choosing the right road to Rome](#choosing-the-right-road-to-rome), I would be lazy and just put such info in the description of both messages.
 Even though this is an error-prone approach, I would just make my life easier.
-For **automation** path I would choose to use a specification extension.
+For **automation** road I would choose to use a specification extension.

 What is specification extension?